smastrom/react-email-autocomplete/README.md

 ![react-bella-email](https://i.ibb.co/nCNZvsg/Schermata-2022-09-18-alle-15-18-14.png)

-**React Bella Email** is a controlled component that aims to replace the typical `<input type="email" />` of your form by giving the best UX with all the flexibility you'd expect from an input field:
+**React Bella Email** is a tiny, zero-dependency controlled component that aims to replace the typical `<input type="email" />` of your form by **giving the best UX with all the flexibility you'd expect from an input field:**

 - Fully accessible with great keyboard controls
 - Add the most common event handlers and attributes